These are just some of the projects that the Sage Foundation is honored to support:

 One thing’s for certain – Steve can’t say he’s not a runner anymore.

 On Mandela Day in South Africa, their country’s citizens are asked to donate 67 minutes of time to give back to their communities.
-Sage employees took this call to action to heart, organising a volunteer day with Afrika Tikkun, a charity that works towards a future where today’s children and youth are tomorrow’s productive citizens.
+Sage employees took this call to action to heart, organizing a volunteer day with Afrika Tikkun, a charity that works towards a future where today’s children and youth are tomorrow’s productive citizens.
 Sage employees dedicated the day to working with children in Diepsloot, an impoverished area north of Johannesburg.
 Diepsloot has a high youth unemployment rate, and is lacking in child development programs.
 When combined with the socioeconomic status of the area, the residents there experience a breakdown in family structures and struggle to see a better future.
 In partnership with Afrika Tikkun, Sage employees bonded with the children through fun and educational activities.

 “How do you measure the smile on a child’s face when they live in such abject poverty, and for one morning, we help them forget that?” said Joanne van der Walt, Sage Foundation Programme Manager for Africa.
 “I’m so pleased that we came together to experience the joy of volunteering and make a difference in the lives of these children.”
 Volunteers hosted a Career Readiness workshop, supporting Afrika Tikkun’s “cradle to career” model of support.
 During the workshop, employees from Sage spoke about managing a personal brand on social media, developing a winning CV and how to succeed in a job interview.
 In addition, Sage volunteers helped children aged 4-to 8-years-old decorate cupcakes with icing and candies, adding a sweet and creative aspect to the day.
 “We will definitely volunteer with Afrika Tikkun again,” said Joanne.
 “It was the perfect way to help those in need on Mandela Day, and our employees loved the experience of working with children.”